holochain/bootstrap/README.md

 minutes, which is a relatively weak challenge but at least sybils will fade quickly unless there is a dedicated machine somewhere actively generating them over a long period of time.

+Additionally, CloudFlare themselves implement anti-bot protections at the network layer that we passively benefit from simply by using their service.

 ### Eclipse attack